-COMPUTER BUSINESS APPLICATIONS 135 - 0.3 Units PowerPoint Quick Course, Introduction
+COMPUTER BUSINESS APPLICATIONS 135 - 0.3 Units PowerPoint Quick Course

-Learn to use Microsoft PowerPoint to create, illustrate, format, and revise live and/ or Web presentations using OFFICE art, WordArt, and PowerPoint tools including masters.
+Students will learn to use Microsoft PowerPoint to create, illustrate, format, and revise live and/or Web presentations using OFFICE art, WordArt, and PowerPoint tools including masters.
 This class is designed primarily for students with prior Microsoft Windows computer experience who desire a quick introduction to PowerPoint or who are using PowerPoint on the job.
 Lecture & lab.
 Credit/no credit only.
 Transferable to CSU.
+May not be offered each semester.

-COMPUTER BUSINESS APPLICATIONS 136 - 0.3 Units OFFICE Quick Course
+COMPUTER BUSINESS APPLICATIONS 136 - 0.3 Units OFFICE Ouick Course

-Learn to use the Microsoft OFFICE Suite of application software.
+Students will learn to use the Microsoft OFFICE Suite of application software.
 This course will provide students with a quick introduction to an overview of the essential OFFICE skills.
 Students will learn how to use WORD to create a variety of documents; EXCEL to organize and calculate data and create charts and graphs; ACCESS to store, retrieve, and report on information; and PowerPoint to create dynamic on-screen presentations.
 Lecture & lab.
 Credit/no credit only.
 Transferable to CSU.
 May not be offered each semester.